actions/importer-labs/circle_ci/4-custom-transformers.md

 ```

 ## Custom transformers for resource class:

-You can use custom transformers to change the runner associated with a `resource_class`.
-In the example pipeline the setup job is using a `large` resource class runner.
-You want to change that to the correct runner name in GitHub Actions, which is some-large-runner.
+You can also use custom transformers to change the runner for a job that defines a `resource_class` attribute.
+In the example pipeline, the `setup` job uses a `resource_class` of `large` to dictate the machine used to execute the job.
+In this scenario, you may want to use this value to perform the `setup` job on a runner with the label of `some-large-runner` in Actions.

 To do this, add the following code to the `transformers.rb` file.